 Dry rot ravages a historic priory

 Castle Cary is a picturesque market town nestled in the tranquil South Somerset countryside and within its rural surroundings, lies St.Johns Priory.
-The Grade 2 listed property dates back to 1877 when it was originally designed by Charles Bell.
+The Grade 2 listed property dates back to 1877, and it was originally designed by Charles Bell.

-In World War II American Forces occupied the Priory before it became the convent home of the Sisters of Jesus Crucified who inhabited the building until 1997.
-Having since fallen into disrepair, Carlson Homes were granted permission to transform the property into luxurious apartments.
+In World War II American Forces occupied the Priory, then it became the convent home of the Sisters of Jesus Crucified who inhabited the building until 1997.
+Having since fallen into disrepair, Carlson Homes were granted permission to transform the property into luxurious apartments, with the aim of retaining as many of the original period features as possible.

 Before the extensive renovation to restore the building into its former glory could begin, Carlson Homes needed a commercial timber and damp report carried out by a PCA approved property preservation specialist to determine the presence, and extent, of problems associated with Dry rot.